Abandoned & Little-Known Airfields:

 This large military airfield was located along the northern shore of San Francisco Bay.

-with the airfield being originally designed to accommodate four bomb squadrons & their personnel.
+Construction of this airfield began in 1932, with the airfield being originally designed to accommodate 4 bomb squadrons & their personnel.

-No airfield was yet depicted at the site of Hamilton AAF on the 1933 San Francisco Airway Map (courtesy of Chris Kennedy).
+No airfield was yet depicted at the site of Hamilton AAF on the May 1933 San Francisco Sectional Chart.

 In 1934, the 7th Bombardment Group arrived to take station, having been transferred up from March Field.